Medical Records Scanning

 This puts your healthcare company at immediate risk of file-saving errors, data breaches, and tech problems.
 An employee who was previously hired to do other work may balk at the enormity of the new and unfamiliar task ahead of them.

-Who will be in charge of managing your archive of old data, plus inputting new data daily as it comes in?
+Who will manage that archive of old data, plus input new data daily as it comes in?
 What happens if something goes wrong during the transition?
 Who will provide IT support and answer data management questions?

 As you can see, this is a challenging path to take.
 Avoid handling the document scanning and management process yourself unless you run a very small practice or have someone on staff with a background in medical records scanning service work transitions.

-The better way: Hire a medical document scanning company
+The better way: Hire a medical document scanning facility

 A better route to starting the document scanning migration process involves first partnering with a reputable medical records scanning company.
 When you work with the right partner, you’ll act proactively to avoid the pitfalls of rocky transitions and ensure the process is handled efficiently and professionally.

-An important early step in the process is preparing your healthcare organization for the digital transition.
+Preparing your healthcare organization for the digital transition is an important early step.
 Designate which employees will be involved in the transition process.
-Inventory your documents and determine the size of your file base and the size of your organization, then share this information with your document scanning partner.
+Inventory your documents and determine the size of your file base and your organization, then share this information with your document scanning services partner.

 Separate and organize your documents, segregating each by document type, including categories like invoices, insurance paperwork, contracts, employee records, and so forth.
 Label everything carefully to ensure it will be easy to file electronically when it’s time to scan and convert.